Being a Student at Harvard Medical School

 Intellectual growth is the traditional core of medical education, preparing you for lifelong learning, for proper approaches to clinical reasoning, for critical analysis of the sources of scientific knowledge, for the development of new knowledge, and for the applications of that knowledge in the care of patients.
 Being a good doctor requires a substantial fund of knowledge; acquiring and applying that knowledge demands intensive work.
 Perhaps most crucial, you must always be aware of what you do not know and have the confidence to seek assistance to fill in gaps and further your knowledge.

 The multiplicity of careers now open to physicians expands the scope of knowledge to be grasped in medical school.
 The upshot is that the standard courses, tutorials, and clinical and laboratory experiences remain the heart of medical education and cannot be taken lightly.
-This is true whether your career is focused on research, teaching, clinical care, some balance among this classic triad, or an all together novel, nontraditional path.
+This is true whether your career is focused on research, teaching, clinical care, advocacy, innovation, some balance among these, or an altogether novel, nontraditional path.

 The practice of medicine at the highest level, which is in most cases physically demanding, calls for close and continuing attention to personal health and physical well being.
 Students have a responsibility to themselves, their families, and their patients to maintain good health and, to the extent possible, to practice the health measures they recommend to others.
-Maintenance of health includes paying attention to your sleep, relaxation, exercise, and diet; believe it or not, HMS students are not super people, immune to the physical limitations set by nature.
+Maintenance of health includes paying attention to your sleep, relaxation, exercise, and diet.
 Studying and practicing medicine also calls for you to maintain a professional relationship with your own primary care physician and seek appropriate consultation for your physical and emotional needs.

 The physician is privileged to participate in life's most intimate, personal, and agonizing moments.
 These are often the most rewarding when they are most stressful emotionally.
 Medical education at Harvard offers experiences in a variety of settings involving these emotionally demanding situations.
 Immersion in such situations is enriched for students by the wisdom and experience of clinical faculty and other colleagues who can offer understanding, empathy, and support.

-Learning about the emotional impact of illness in others should involve attention not just to patients and their families, but also to the emotions of your fellow students and mature practitioners as well.
+Learning about the emotional impact of illness in others should involve attention not just to patients and their families, but also to the emotions of your fellow students and experienced practitioners as well.
 Participation in these experiences as a student is an opportunity to begin the complicated but crucial process of managing your own emotions as a physician.
 The goal is to maintain enough distance and perspective to function effectively and responsibly in your caring role without shutting yourself off emotionally.
-Finally, your very world view is unlikely to escape modification during your transition to becoming a physician.

 The practice of medicine is no longer a solo activity.
-Driven by the demands of technological complexity, medical care requires that physicians interact with other professionals and a variety of social institutions whose realities and prerogatives must be understood, respected, accommodated, and occasionally challenged.
-Harvard medical education emphasizes the reality of team-based practice to prepare students for participation in modern medical care.
+Driven by the demands of technological complexity, medical care requires that physicians interact with other health care professionals and a variety of social institutions whose realities and prerogatives must be understood, respected, accommodated, and occasionally challenged.
+Harvard medical education emphasizes interprofessional, team-based practice to prepare students for participation in modern medical care.
 Physicians must be both leaders and followers, and both roles call for a nuanced approach to medical autonomy and primary responsibility.

 Your role as a physician requires you to be aware of the world of the patient and develop a deep understanding of the meaning of the patient's gender, ethnicity, race, sexual orientation, spiritual beliefs, family structure, and personal understanding of health and illness.
-Your increasing cultural competence will ensure optimal communication and provision of care.
+Your increasing understanding of how culture influences health will ensure optimal communication and provision of care.
 Beyond your knowledge of a patient's culture and individual values, you must be aware of the social and community context within which health care is delivered.
 The role of poverty, literacy, social stigma of illness, and access to health care will become increasingly important to you as a physician.

 Moral "true north" for physicians has traditionally been the commitment to place the interests and welfare of patients above other considerations.
 In the increasingly complex world of modern health care, focusing on the patient's interest is not sufficient.
 In the actual practice of medicine, a great many situations arise in which conflicts of values cannot be resolved simply by placing the patient's interests first without regard for complicating factors.
 Technology creates a "patient care village" in which the good of all may be affected by the good of one.
 You will be introduced early to the complexity of deciding the right thing to do in the absence of simple answers.
 Doing the right thing based upon that moral judgment will be a constant demand and struggle.